-If you’re feeling crazy or just want to follow in my footsteps, take some time to wander through the cobblestone streets.
+If you want to follow in my footsteps, take some time to wander through the cobblestone streets.
 Along the way, enjoy an iced coffee.
 (I believe that is what I ordered, but we had no common languages, so who knows?)
 It’s exciting to put your maps away and just immerse yourself in the city.

 Church of St. Elisabeth